-Issu Issue 1: The Amount of New Housing to be located in the City Centre Rep Name / Summary of Representation ID Organisation Ian Smith English Heritage Given the number of Listed Buildings in the City Centre and the amount of currently-underused floorspace which could, potentially, be reused/adapted for residential purposes, we welcome the acknowledgement that conversion of historic buildings will be one of the main sources of housing supply in the City Centre.
-[It is presumed that line 5 of the first Paragraph should refer to "conversion" rather than "conservation"].
-In view of the amount of underused floorspace, consideration should be given to prioritising the reuse of the buildings that are already there (particularly in areas such as Little Germany and Goitside) before developing vacant sites.
-English Heritage would welcome discussions with the Council to explore the possibility of using Local Building Consent Orders under the new Act to help facilitate the reuse of buildings in those parts of the City where there are concentrations of Listed Buildings (such as Little Germany, Goitside and the Markets).
-Bev Lambert We fully support the statement "Delivery of housing within the city centre will also aid in the important reuse of brown field land within Environment Agency the district".
+Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith Given the number of Listed Buildings in the City Centre and the amount of currently- The Council welcomes the support of No action taken. underused floorspace which could, potentially, be reused/adapted for residential purposes, we English Heritage on this issue.
+English Heritage welcome the acknowledgement that conversion of historic buildings will be one of the main sources of housing supply in the City Centre.
+[It is presumed that line 5 of the first Paragraph It is unlikely the Council will hold back should refer to "conversion" rather than "conservation"]. vacant sites to prioritise listed building conversions.
+The priority of rect in pointing out e of this land use is the Former e Alexandria. een developed, the removed in the Allocation Deleted.

+Issue 1: T he Amount of New Housing g to be located in the City Centre Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required In view of the amount of underused floorspace, consideration should be given to prioritising the reuse of the buildings that are already there (particularly in areas such as Little Germany and Goitside) before developing vacant sites.
+English Heritage would welcome discussions with the Council to explore the possibility of using Local Building Consent Orders under the new Act to help facilitate the reuse of buildings in those parts of the City where there are concentrations of Listed Buildings (such as Little Germany, Goitside and the Markets). the market.
+The Council has also introduced Bev Lambert Environment Agency We fully support the statement "Delivery of housing within the city centre will also aid in the important reuse of brown field land within the district ".
 You should note that this process should include an assessment of any risks to the environment and how these will be addressed.
+The Council acknowledges the importance of assessing risks to the See Strategic Floodrisk Assessment, incorporating floodrisk in allocation statements and Policy CL2.
 Ivan Mack Resident This statement is meaningless.
 The round the clock economy is only sustainable where supported by a round the clock culture.
 The only nightime economies currently turning over in Bradford are those related to drink and drugs.
-There's no clear sense from this how you intend to create a place that people will want to live in when the only businesses you seem to want to support are bars.
+There's no clear sense from this how you intend to create a place that people will want to live in when the only businesses you seem to want to support are bars. to protect residential amenity of existing and proposed homes.
+See Policy BF1 and BF2.